TiainenA/PhotoMapper/README.md

 If nothing goes wrong the script will first load the pictures in the photoFolder-class and then feed that to the map.
 Then index.html (or what ever you choose) will pop out

+For Geonames to work, make an account to https://www.geonames.org/ and allow free services

 Note: the error handling is quite horrible, but will improve overtime